LGBT Bulgarian Gay Life

-The capital city, Sofia, is sadly one of many areas that is steadfast against accepting the homosexual crowd.
+The capital city, Sofia, is sadly one of many areas that are steadfast against accepting the homosexual crowd.
 Though it is a city where youth go for entertainment and nightlife, Sofia is filled with older men and women who lived through the oppressive rule and are now adjusting to true democracy.
 As Bulgaria has joined the EU this year, things will begin changing rapidly.

 A new, prosperous economy has given rise to free time.
 This allows Bulgarians an opportunity to enjoy leisure activities, both homosexual and heterosexual.
 Activities enjoyed by others in Paris, New York, London, San Francisco, and other large cities – see a movie, enjoy a cold beer, casual conversation, or have a nice meal together can now occur in Sofia and other Bulgarian cities without recourse.

 Though the gay crowd is not readily accepted yet, times are changing.
 The number of homosexual citizens who feel comfortable in revealing their true selves is increasing.
-Many of these gay men and women are happy taking part in daily life.
+Many of these gay men and women are happy about taking part in daily life.
 Many are starting to feel comfortable bonding together and sharing tales of the discrimination, violence, and estrangement they felt less than a decade earlier.

 In those days, homosexuals were viewed by the majority as imperfect.
 Though many Bulgarian citizens and political figures have a hard time letting go of this discriminatory belief, a new law to protect gay men and women gained approval in 2002.
-It passed parliament vote in late 2003 and was enacted as a law in 2004.
-Regardless, a high number of the homosexual population are convinced that the only reason the bill passed was due to the fact that Bulgaria is joining the EU and wants to be viewed by all as being as tolerant as any European country.
+It passed the parliament vote in late 2003 and was enacted as a law in 2004.
+Regardless, a high number of the homosexual population is convinced that the only reason the bill passed was due to the fact that Bulgaria is joining the EU and wants to be viewed by all as being as tolerant as any European country.

 Meanwhile in Bulgaria and other Eastern European communities, many gay and lesbians remember the violence they endured.
-Therefore, they avoid public areas, including the small number of gay and lesbian establishments.
+Therefore, they avoid public areas, including a small number of gay and lesbian establishments.
 For those looking for life partners, they face coming out of the closet or finding an alternate means to meeting other gay men and women.
 This is especially true of men who tend to be more hesitant in revealing their sexual nature.

 Sofia is changing rapidly.
 In most cases, the gay community simply needs more members to succeed.
 As a result, some homosexuals are now finding that with the changing times comes the revelation that it is okay to come out of the closet.